How to build a workshop table

 • Wood Glue, 1/3 gal

 Take a little time to square up the sides of each 2x4 to help improve the contact area for gluing in the next step.
-I suggest doing this for all 4 sides of the boards since most lumber has a fair amount of defects.
+It's best to do this on all four sides.

 1. Divide your boards into even number groups.